railsbridge-boston/cookbook/README.md

 still need care, and if so, ask them for details about their children (age, gender, special needs, which days and how long they need care for).

 Give them 2-3 days to respond to you.

-Coordinate payment between the sponsor and the child care provider.
+Use Sitter City to find a sitter that would accommodate the children that need care.
+Be sure to coordinate how payment will work with the sitter.

 ## 1 week before (Venue Coordinator)